Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Experimental results and analysis

 \section{Experimental results and analysis}

-In this section, we first describe three well-known HSI datasets\footnote{\url{http://lesun.weebly.com/hyperspectral-data-set.html}}.
+In this section, we first describe four well-known HSI datasets.
 We then outline the implementation details and the methods used for comparison.
-Finally, we conduct extensive experiments to evaluate the performance of the proposed method both quantitatively and qualitatively.
+Finally, we conduct extensive experiments to evaluate the performance of the proposed method both quantitatively and qualitatively. \textit{Due to the paper formatting, all evaluation tables are placed at end of the article.}